yvicky/React/README.md

 [![CircleCI](https://circleci.com/gh/HolimaX/React.svg?style=svg&circle-token=1ad83382b085ffc81cd9c161999280cfc11453a3)](https://circleci.com/gh/HolimaX/React)

+# Introduction

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Prerequistes

-In order for thios app to be swerved w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!).
+In order for this app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!).

 ## Available Scripts